Salt Lamps sold as ionisers.

 Many people use ionisers in their bedroom for a restful sleep – but it’s rather difficult to sleep with a lamp on all night.

-If you want a salt lamp, that’s fine – they are very attractive to look at.
-But don’t expect it to perform anything like a genuine, purpose-built negative air ionizer.
+So, in conclusion, if you want a salt lamp, that’s fine.
+But don’t expect it to perform anything like a genuine purpose-built negative air ionizer.

-These people (the suppliers) say it quite well: http://www.naturalsaltcrystallamps.com/how-salt-lamps-work.html
+These people (suppliers) say it quite well: http://www.naturalsaltcrystallamps.com/how-salt-lamps-work.html

 “Himalayan salt is a marketing term for rock salt from Pakistan, which began being sold by various companies in Europe, North America, and Australia in the early 21st century.
 It is mined in the Khewra Salt Mines, the second largest salt mine in the world, located in Khewra, Jhelum District, Punjab, Pakistan, about 300 km from the Himalayas, about 160 kilometres from Islamabad, and 260 kilometres from Lahore, and in the foothills of the Salt Range.